yjliu212/Snap2PDF/README.md

 **Open Source and Privacy**

 Snap2PDF is open source, and we value transparency.
-You can view the source code on this repository.

 All uploaded files are processed locally and are deleted after conversion.